uw-dims/dims-swplan/docs/source/valueproposition.rst

 :math:`3x` implementation cost in system administration and operations cited by Vixie.
-We enable this by helping make a less complex, more transparent, source controlled, and easier to secure open source platform than may otherwise be produced by someone leveraging mulitple unfamiliar open source security tools from scratch.
+We enable this by helping make a less complex, more transparent, source controlled, and easier to secure open source platform than may otherwise be produced by someone leveraging multiple unfamiliar open source security tools from scratch.

 The DIMS team created and used a continuous integration/continuous delivery